jktzk/r_mlr_study/README.md

-##(TODO)files are only set up to run sequentially cleaning->preliminary->simulation. they wont call each other\n
+##(TODO)files are only set up to run sequentially cleaning->preliminary->simulation. they won’t call each other\n
-#The main goal of this case study is to serve as an excercise in coding and statistical knowledge. \n
+#The main goal of this case study is to serve as an exercise in coding and statistical knowledge. \n
 #No R packages or any functions beyond base R's scope were utilized.\n
 #Several of R's existing functions may have been rewritten\n
 #The first line of code in #cleaning.r would need to be edited with the intended users correct path